 I enjoyed Barabási’s popular-science book Linked: How Everything Is Connected to Everything Else and What It Means for Business, Science, and Everyday Life on the dynamics of scale-free networks.

 There is also a popular version related to his research on bursts: Bursts: The Hidden Patterns Behind Everything We Do, from Your E-mail to Bloody Crusades.
 Bursts is a fascinating book as well, and Barabási illustrates the underlying theories using very diverse examples.
 But you should better be interested in history in its own right and don’t read the book for the science/modelling part only.
-Reading Bursts for the first time, I came to similar conclusions as this reviewer.
-It is probably one of the books you should read more than once, re-calibrating your expectations.

 Further reading: Website of Barabási’s research lab.